ManonPaineau/image_analysis_P.viticola/README.md

 At the end of the step 1, you can close all the windows without saving anything.

 The detection step analyse all your images present in the inputDir and detect the number of disks per images.
 It:
-			 + writes in the outputDir folder a first report recording the number of discs detected on each images
+			 + generate in the outputDir folder a first report recording the number of discs detected on each images
 		  	 + saves a RoiSet file for each images.
 It is the records of the precise perimeter of the disks.
 		 	 + save an image for visual verification of what is detected on each images.